 - Pinch of ground clove

-- 24-28 ounces sparkling wine, champagne, or sparking white grape juice
+- 24–28 ounces sparkling wine, champagne, or sparkling white grape juice

 - Brown sugar or coconut palm sugar to coat rims of glasses (optional)